Santa Rita, Samar

 Santa Rita, officially the Municipality of Santa Rita (Bungto han Santa Rita; Bayan ng Santa Rita), is a municipality in the province of Samar, Philippines.
-According to the 2020 census, it has a population of 42,384 people.
+According to the 2024 census, it has a population of 42,397 people.

 Santa Rita is connected to Tacloban and Leyte Island by the San Juanico Bridge.

 History

-The town guarding the northern entrance of the beautiful strait in the Region, the San Juanico Strait, is the calm and serene town of Santa Rita, Samar.
-It is in this place where the longest single span bridge in Asia, the San Juanico Bridge also known as the “Bridge of Love” is located.
-Its length is 2.162 km and 10.62 m in width.
-The bridge traverses the picturesque water strip that connects the island of Samar and Leyte as vital link of the Pan-Philippine Highway.

-The town of Santa Rita straddles an area of 552.6354 sqkm with a population of 41,591 as of 2015 census.
-Bounded by the Province of Eastern Samar in the east; Talalora in the west; Villareal and Pinabacdao in the north; and Municipality of Basey in the south.
-The town is located along the seacoast.
-Verdant hills and mountains surround the hinterland that is somewhat two triangular in shape with irregular borderlines that face the seaway.
-The climate is favorable to agriculture, which is typical in the region.

 Local tradition dates the founding of this town in late 18th century.
 According to some aged inhabitants, the original settlers were the tribes of the Amistoso, Lacambra, and Agoy.
 Joaquin Amistoso rose to be their leader.
 The San Juanico Strait was supposed to have been named in his honor.
 These people made their living by fishing and small-scale farming.
 Captain Bartolome Sanchez, the head of a Spanish expedition in 1800, was captivated by the friendliness and hospitality of the people in the island so he decided to stay and help them.
 He called the neighboring tribes to unite with them and appointed Joaquin Amistoso to be the Cabeza de Barangay.

 In years between 1810 and 1898, several attempts of fleet of Moro vintas or “pancos” who tried to rob the puro's golden bell, which was given by the Spaniards.
 Aged inhabitants believed that this bell had a melodious sound, which echoed up to Mindanao.
 This attracted the Moros who kept on attempting to raid the place.
 The tribes who guarded the bell to keep it safe in the “puro” fought against the moros.
 The ruins of the fortress locally known as “barawalte” still stands today and are mute evidence of Moro raids in the past.
 Today, the question of the whereabouts of the bell is still on the minds of the people because it is nowhere to be found.